alixdecr/RESTSpecIT/README.md

 - `execution.seed-choice: string` - The strategy that the tool will employ to select seeds (`random-route` by default).
     - `random-seed` (not recommended): Selects a random seed from the list of seeds.
     - `random-route` (recommended): Selects a random route from the list of routes that were found by the tool, and then selects a random seed that contains the randomly chosen route.
 This allows all discovered routes to be selected more evenly.

+- `execution.save-response-examples: boolean` - `true` if the tool should save HTTP response examples in the OpenAPI file, `false` otherwise.
+Setting this to `true` can result in very large OpenAPI files!